 Wasabi GoPro batteries- Ensuring I have extra charged batteries to counter how quickly the GoPro burns through the limited life span (generally they last around 2 hours) is absolutely a necessity.
 While the Hero 4’s dual battery charger costs about $49, Wasabi Power offers a comparable product for less the cost and the battery life is nearly the exact same.
 The Wasabi charger also is compatible for the original GoPro batteries.
 A dual charger, two batteries, and a USB costs only $17.

-Anker PowerCore mini Portable USB Charger- There are a variety of portable chargers on the market, but this is one of the most compact for only $15.
-It holds over a full charge for the Apple iPhone 6s and has an LED light on the side to show how much power is left.
-Anker also offers a slightly larger and more expensive version ($18) that holds 2 and a half charges, but is still easily portable called the Anker 6700.
+Anker PowerCore mini Portable USB Charger- There are a variety of portable chargers on the market, but this is one of the most compact.
+It holds 2 and a half phone charges, but is still easily portable.
 These portable chargers are good back-ups on the road in case there are any issues with power converters, but they are also convenient to keep on hand for day trips.

 Finally, two key items in my camera bag are extra memory cards for my camera (ScanDisk 64GB) and GoPro (ScanDisk Ultra with adapter).
 Depending on the GB held on the memory cards as well as the length of the trip, these may be unnecessary.
 However, I have found it to be extremely beneficial on several occasions that I had not emptied the cards, to simply swap them out with the backups.